 The alternative approach stands independently of scientific approaches and, indeed, as a rival to scientific approaches.
 Although they are independent, the two approaches have much in common.
-Both construct idealized forms in imaginary domains; and my proposed device designs resemble electronics designs.
+Both construct idealized forms in imaginary domains; and timing device designs resemble electronics designs.
 In other ways, the approaches are very different.

-One large-scale difference is that scientific constructions are built from states while alternative constructions are built from units of action, e.g., instantaneous "pulses" in devices.
-From the perspective of action, I suggest that scientific psychologies erroneously neglect muscular movements and related bodily feelings and, instead, focus on image processing and sensations.
+One large-scale difference is that scientific constructions are built from states while alternative constructions are built from units of action, e.g., "action pulses" in timing devices.
+Details are discussed in the online presentation of "An Eye for Sharp Contrast."
+From an action perspective, I suggest that scientific psychologies erroneously neglect an organism's muscular movements and related bodily feelings and, instead, focus on image processing based on sensations.